-Two weeks ago on a day that will forever feel like one of the best days of my life, my son, Ethan, was born.💙 My husband and I are thrilled to call this little guy our son and we’re so happy to be home with our two little boys as I write this.
+Two weeks ago on a day that will forever feel like one of the best days of my life, my son, Ethan, was born.💙 I’m thrilled to call this little guy my son and am so happy to be home with my two little boys as I write this.
 What a truly amazing week it’s been.

 It’s been a whirlwind since we went to the hospital that day – but I wanted to share Ethan’s birth story in case it’s helpful (or fun!) for any other mamas who are expecting and for anyone who loves reading these stories.

 I know birth stories encompass a wide range of experiences – but for anyone reading this, just know before jumping in that this is a positive/uplifting birth story.
 It was honestly a complete shock to me how well it went – so I’m happy to share this story.